andstatus/game2048/README.md

 * Unlimited and animated Undo and Redo.
 * Auto replay current game forward and backwards, stop at any position and continue from that place, overriding history.
 * Move number is shown.
+* Game time played shown.
+The time starts when you make a move.
+And stops when you undo or press "Stop" button.

 # How to run the project